 You can't put a price on magic, but you can put a price on a magician.

 Here's what you can expect in terms of price when you hire a magician.
-Continue reading and you'll see real rates charged by real magicians as you read on.
+You'll see real rates charged by real magicians as you read on.

 If you want to skip all the pretty pie charts and graphs, here's the "too long, didn't read" version...

-If you're happy with a half-baked, hiccuping, hot-dog struttin', slightly-experienced sewage magician who smells like cigarettes for your 6 year old's birthday party, then $140 to $300 can get you just that.
+If you're happy with a half-baked, hiccuping, hot-dog struttin', perfectly mediocre sewage magician who smells like cigarettes for your 6-year-old's birthday party, then $140 to $300 can get you just that.

 However, if you need a seasoned, high-caliber close-up magician for an open-house, wedding reception, awards ceremony, or corporate event entertainment, then you can find one for anywhere between $500 and $2,500.